Samsung's Galaxy Fold is here -- with six cameras and two batteries

 At the developer conference, Flipboard, a longtime Samsung partner, showed off an app designed for the foldable phone.
 When the phone is closed, you see a single pane of information in the Flipboard app, much like what you normally see with the smartphone version.
 When you unfold the phone, you get a bigger panel, which displays what you were looking at on the smaller screen, and multi-window support.

 Also at the developer conference, Samsung disclosed some specifics about the device's design.
 The Cover Display, what you see when the device is closed, more like a regular phone, is 4.58 inches and has a 21:9 aspect ratio.
-Samsung said it has a resolution of 840 by 1,960, with a screen density of 420 dpi.
+Samsung said it has a resolution of 1,960x840 pixels, with a screen density of 420 dpi.

 "Compared to the Main Display, the experience is more ... optimized for focused and handy and quick access and interaction, to leverage the small screen," Jisun Park, engineering director and head of the system software group for Samsung's mobile business, said in November.
 When the device is unfolded, the Cover Display will turn off and go black, he added.

 The Main Display, the bigger screen you see when unfolding the phone, is 7.3 inches and has a 4.2:3 aspect ratio.
-Samsung said the resolution is 1,536 by 2,152, with a screen density of 420 dpi.
+Samsung said the resolution is 2,152x1,536 pixels, with a screen density of 420 dpi.

 New Galaxy S10 phones bring it: Meet the Galaxy S10, S10 Plus, "cheap" Galaxy S10E and Galaxy S10 5G.